Sehiconcept/nautilus-automation/terraform/README.md

 ## Files

-- `main.tf` — VPC creation for datacenter migration
+- `main.tf` — Security Group creation for app servers

 ## How to Use